zincdigitalofmiami/CBI-V13/ALL_STEPS.md

   - REFRESH_HOURS=8  # or your preference
   - (Optional API keys) ALPHAVANTAGE_API_KEY, FRED_API_KEY, etc.

-C. Database Setup (Neon)
+C. Database Setup (Postgres)
-- Ensure your Neon project is created and you have the connection string.
+- Ensure your Postgres instance is available and you have the connection string.
 - The app uses SQLAlchemy with psycopg2 driver per .env.example format.

 D. Apply Schema